Security-Onion-Solutions/securityonion-docs/rules.rst

 Snort Subscriber (Talos)
 ------------------------

--  optimized for Snort
+-  NOT optimized for :ref:`suricata`
--  Snort SO (Shared Object) rules only work with Snort not :ref:`suricata`
+-  Snort SO (Shared Object) rules do NOT work with :ref:`suricata`
 -  rules retrievable as released
--  license fee per sensor (users are responsible for purchasing enough licenses for their entire deployment)
+-  license fee per sensor (you are responsible for purchasing enough licenses for your entire deployment)

 Since Shared Object rules won't work with :ref:`suricata`, you may want to disable them using a regex like ``'re:soid [0-9]+'`` as described in the :ref:`managing-alerts` section.